MariaLundgren/frozan/README.md

 - When using d-flex on the logo in the footer to get it to be aligned to the left on desktop but in the center on smaller screen sizes the image loses it integrity and get stetched out.
 I fixed this by setting a fixed height to the logo in the footer and the widt to auto so that the logo don't change size when the sreen does but stay at the same size all the time.
+I read a bit about this problem and it seem that you have to give an image a set size if you but it in a flex container to not stretch to cover the containers width.
-- The bootstrap class sticky-top didn't work on the navbar and I couldnt find a reason to this so implemented the fixed position to the navbar in my css document instead to make the navbar sticky.
+- The bootstrap class sticky-top didn't work on the navbar.
+I read on stack overflow that this colud be a problem if you hav the navbar in a div or section instead of nav but since i didn't have that I couldnt find a reason for this.
+To fix this I implemented the fixed position to the navbar in my css document instead to make the navbar sticky.
 ## Deployment

 ### Deploy